 Your name doesn’t have to be Jane (or John) for you to relate to the feeling of being seen as “not enough.”
 Looked at like you don’t stand out, or maybe not even looked at at all.

-Whether your name is Jane, John, or Aunt Jemima for crying out loud, this blog is for you.
+Whether your name is Jane, John, or freaking Aunt Jemima, this blog is for you.
 It’s a blog for those made out to feel like the “average Joe.”
 A blog to tell you that there is no such thing.

 Whether you believe it or not, you are special simply for being a human creation.
 Alive.
-Some days read like cliffhangers, and others are outright a sleep-inducing.
+Some days read like cliffhangers, and others are outright sleep-inducing.
 Regardless of the tempo, your story is worth hearing if you’re willing to share it.
+I hope you are.

 For those of you who don’t see your own light, follow me as I discover and celebrate my own.